Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Photon Propagation

 where $\tilde{\theta}$ is the angle between the magnetic field and $\vec{k}$ (for reference, we point out that \Eq{eq:nr_dspR} is consistent with one of the roots of the dispersion relation obtained in Eq.
 55 of~\cite{gedalin1998long}, in limit of a non-relativistic plasma).
 Notice that because this is a superluminal mode, \ie the phase velocity $v_p \geq 1$, we need not be worried about Landau damping~\cite{swanson2012plasma}.

 In a three-dimensional inhomogeneous plasma, one can derive a set of equations (under a generalized WKB theory\footnote{The WKB method (or approximation) is a procedure for finding approximate solutions to linear differential equations with space-time dependent coefficients (see \eg~\cite{bender2013advanced})}) that governs the evolution of a wave packet as it propagates through a medium.
-These are called the ray-tracing equations, and for a pre-defined dispersion relation $\omega(\vec{k}, \vec{x}, t)$ are given by~\cite{swanson2012plasma}
+These are called the ray-tracing equations, and for a pre-defined dispersion relation $\omega(\vec{x}, \vec{k}, t)$ are given by~\cite{swanson2012plasma}

-where $d\ell$ is the infinitesimal path length traversed by the photon.
 The first two equations allow for photon trajectories to be carefully tracked from deep in the magnetosphere to distances $d \sim R_{LC}$, while the final of these equations defines the differential energy injected to (or imparted from) the plasma per unit path length.
-Integrating Eq.~(\ref{eq:raytrace3}) along the path yields the net energy change of the photon from production to detection, \ie
+Integrating Eq.~(\ref{eq:raytrace3}) along the trajectory yields the net energy change of the photon from production to detection.